-These consolidated financial statements incorporate the financial statements of the Company and its subsidiaries (Evrim Exploration Canada Corp. ("EEC"), 1124798 B.C.
+These condensed interim consolidated financial statements incorporate the financial statements of the Company and its subsidiaries (Evrim Exploration Canada Corp. ("EEC"), 1124798 B.C.
 Ltd., 1174610 B.C.
-Ltd., Evrim Resources (Barbados) Ltd., Minera Evrim, S.A. de C.V. ("Minera"), Servicios Mineros Orotac, S.A. de C.V. ("SMO"), Opata Resources, S.A. de C.V. ("Opata"), Minera Inmet Mexico S.A. de C.V. ("Inmet"), Evrim Resources USA Inc. ("Evrim US"), Renaissance Gold Inc, Renaissance Exploration Inc., and Kinetic Gold
+Ltd., Evrim Resources (Barbados) Ltd., Minera Evrim, S.A. de C.V. ("Minera"), Servicios Mineros Orotac, S.A. de C.V. ("SMO"), Opata Resources, S.A. de C.V. ("Opata"), Minera Inmet Mexico S.A. de C.V. ("Inmet"), Evrim Resources USA Inc. ("Evrim US"), Renaissance Gold Inc, Renaissance Exploration Inc., and Kinetic Gold Corp.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commenced until the date that control ceases.
+Control is based on whether an investor has power over the investee and the ability to use its power over the investee to affect the value of returns.
+All significant intercompany transactions and balances have been eliminated.

-Notes to the Consolidated Financial Statements Years Ended December 31, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to the Condensed Interim Consolidated Financial Statements Three-Month Periods Ended March 31, 2023 and 2022 (Unaudited - Expressed in Canadian Dollars)